-In this quick and simple Premiere Pro video tutorial, we will show you how easy it is to customize one of our Premiere Templates.
+In this quick and simple Premiere Pro video tutorial, we will show you how easy it is to customize one of our Premiere Pro templates.
 Even if you are just starting out in Premiere Pro, this tutorial makes it easy to understand the process.

 We will cover how to open Premiere Pro templates, import your media, add your media to placeholders and replace titles.